 Rebecca Bryant - Archaeologist

-Rebecca has worked for the past six years on a range of Aboriginal heritage projects, including excavations and assessments.
+Rebecca has worked for the past 8 years on a range of Aboriginal heritage projects, including excavations and assessments.
 She has a specialist interest in Aboriginal stone artefacts, and is currently undertaking a research project investigating edge-ground tools together with the Australian Museum and the University of Sydney.

 Dan Tuck - Historical Archaeologist

 Dan is an archaeologist and heritage consultant who has been working in cultural heritage management for over 20 years.
 He has extensive experience in all aspects of heritage management including liaison and planning; site survey and assessment; archaeological monitoring and excavation; report writing and archival recording.
 Dan provides historic heritage input to Coast projects and typically prepares historic heritage appraisals, historical archaeological assessments, and statements of heritage impact.
 Dan is also a highly experienced historical researcher, and has written contextual and place-specific Aboriginal and European shared histories for a range of assessments and strategic planning studies.